onqtam/headjack/docs/quotes_and_notes/UNSORTED.md

 Instead of fact databases - calculate the distance between the opinions of a select group of accounts and what you’re evaluating
 Input sets - instead of fact databases?

-Attentionalist underclass - those not in conscious control of their attention and lives

 Alignment is all about conscious/intentional design of cooperative evolutionary landscapes

 Collectively we are psychologically ill - there is no coherence - we can’t agree on big important probable truths - its like schizophrenia